urre/acf-fold-flexible/readme.txt

 == Changelog ==

 = 1.4.0 =
-Added support for the latest version of ACF PRO
+Added support for the latest versions of ACF PRO.

 = 1.3.1 =
 Added support and match markup changes for the latest ACF PRO.